microsoft/redhat-mw-cloud-quickstart/jboss-eap-multinode-singlevm-rhel7/README.md

    - **Authentication Type** - Type of authentication to use on the Virtual Machine.

    - **Admin Password or SSH Key** - User account password/ssh key data which is an SSH RSA public key for logging into your RHEL VM.

-   - **DNS Label Prefix** - DNS Label for the Public IP and this is also the name of your VM.
-Must be lowercase.
-It should match with the following regular expression: ^[a-z][a-z0-9-]{1,61}[a-z0-9]$ or it will raise an error.

    - **JBoss EAP Username** - Username for JBoss EAP Console.

    - **JBoss EAP Password** - User account password for JBoss EAP Console.

-   - **Offer** - Choose the type of offer from the dropdown options for deploying your Virtual Machine.
+   - **RHEL OS License Type** - Choose the type of RHEL OS License from the dropdown options for deploying your Virtual Machine.

    - **RHSM Username** - Username for the Red Hat account.